On neutrino-mediated potentials in a neutrino background: Results and conclusions

 is shown in Fig.~\ref{fig:results_1}, where we plot $V^{\rm bkg}_\sigma(r)/V^{\rm bkg}_{\sigma\rightarrow0}(r)$ as a function of $r$ for energies around $1 \, \mathrm{MeV}$, characteristic of solar, SN, and reactor neutrinos; and different wavepacket widths.
 As we see from the figure, including the wavepacket width suppresses the effect of the background by orders of magnitude for distances probed by the most sensitive current experiments (which range from $\mu m$ to $\sim 10^4$ km).

 For widths $\sigma \ll E_\nu$ and distances $r \gg\frac{1}{E_\nu}$, \cref{eq:potgauss} is well approximated by

 Although in \cref{fig:results_1} we use the full expression, this approximation is excellent.
-To have an unsuppressed potential due to a background of neutrinos of energies ${\cal O}$(MeV) over a distance of $\mu m$, the background neutrino states should have momentum widths $\sigma\ll 10$~keV.
+From the figure one reads that to have an unsuppressed potential due to a background of neutrinos of energies ${\cal O}$(MeV) over a distance of $\mu m$, the background neutrino states should have momentum widths $\sigma\ll 10$~keV.
 For longer distances, $\sim 10^4 \, \mathrm{km}$, the width has to be even smaller, $\sigma \ll \, \mathrm{meV}$.

 Estimations on the typical wavepacket sizes for neutrino backgrounds differ in the literature.
 For thermal systems with temperature $T$, collisions act as quantum-mechanical measurements that localize the particles, and $\sigma \sim T$~\cite{Akhmedov:2017mcc}.
 This would lead to $\sigma \sim \mathrm{keV}$ for solar neutrinos (assuming that neutrinos inherit the wavepacket width of their parent nuclei), and $\sigma \sim \mathrm{MeV}$ for SN neutrinos~\cite{Akhmedov:2017mcc}.
-For reactor neutrinos, estimates are more uncertain, ranging from $\sim 20\,\mathrm{MeV}$ to $\sim 0.1 \, \mathrm{keV}$~\cite{Akhmedov:2017mcc,deGouvea:2021uvg,Arguelles:2022bvt,Akhmedov:2022bjs,Jones:2022hme}.
-In all cases, the estimated wavepacket widths are far from the required values to yield enhanced long-ranged effects at large distances.
+This implies that for a solar (SN) neutrino of 1 MeV, the potential is suppressed over distances larger than $\sim 10^{-6}$ m ($\sim 10^{-12}$ m).
+For reactor neutrinos, estimates are more uncertain, ranging from $\sim 20\,\mathrm{MeV}$ to $\sim 1 \, \mathrm{eV}$~\cite{Akhmedov:2017mcc,deGouvea:2021uvg,Arguelles:2022bvt,Akhmedov:2022bjs,Jones:2022hme}, with corresponding suppression of the potential from neutrinos of 1 MeV over distances larger than $\sim 10^{-14}$ m to $\sim$ m.

-Our results can be intuitively understood.
-In quantum mechanics, a potential induces a \emph{coherent} phase shift of the wavefunction.
-For such a shift to be induced by a background, the latter should be coherent over the considered distances.
-It seems reasonable to find a suppression for the effects of the background for distances longer than the typical wave-packet, corresponding to the inverse of the width of the background wave-packet in momentum-space, $\sim 1/\sigma$.

 Overall, we find that the long-discussed 2-$\nu$ mediated force remains undetectable for fifth-force experiments and the discussed neutrino backgrounds.
 The effects only seem to be unsuppressed at extremely short distances (c.f.~\cref{fig:results_1}), making it difficult to envision physical scenarios able to probe neutrino-induced long-range forces.